-Page Chapter 1 Introduction 5 What is the Statement of Community Involvement?
-5 What is the Local Development Framework?
-5 Planning Applications 6 Consultation on the Statement of Community Involvement 6 How to submit your views 6 What happens next?
-7 How the SCI will fit in with other strategies that the Council has prepared or has signed up to 7 The SCI and the Sustainable Community Strategy 7 The SCI and the Community Engagement Strategy The SCI and the Cambridgeshire Compact 7 7 Chapter 2 Overall Approach to Involving the Community in the Planning Process 9 Guiding Principles for Community Involvement 9 Consultation with Minority or Disadvantaged Groups 9 Who can Help Community Involvement 10 How the Council will Deal with Responses from Consultation 12 Chapter 3 Getting involved in the Local Development Framework 14 The Council's LDF 14 Who will be Involved in Commenting on LDF Documents How the Council will involve the Community in preparing LDF Documents and at 14 15 what stages 10 Methods used in Consultation on LDF documents Methods of Consultation with Minority or Disadvantaged Groups 18 21 Monitoring the Methods used for Consultation 21 How to make a Representation on the LDF 21 Considering Representations 22 Chapter 4 Getting involved in Planning Applications 23 What is a planning application?
-23 When are the Opportunities to make Comments?
-23 Consultation Before a Planning Application is submitted Community Involvement before Planning Application is submitted 23 23 Informing the Community once a Planning Application has been submitted 23 24 How to View a Planning Application 27 The Application Decision Making Process 27 Opportunity to speak at Planning Committee meetings 28 Petitions 28 Joint Planning arrangements for Northstowe and the Major Growth Sites on Cambridge's Fringes 28 Involvement of Community in Planning Obligations 28 Community Involvement once Decision is made on Planning Application 30 Monitoring the Planning Application Service 30 Involvement if an Appeal is received on Planning Application 30 How else does the Council involve the Community and Stakeholders?
-30 Chapter 5 Managing Community Involvement 32 How Community Involvement in Planning Process will be managed How it will be Resourced 32 32 Reviewing and Monitoring the Implementation of the SCI 32 32 reviewing and monitoring the implementation of the Sch 52
+Page Chapter 1 Introduction 1 What is the Statement of Community Involvement?
+1 What is the Local Development Framework?
+1 Planning applications 2 The SCI in context with other Strategies that the Council has prepared or 2 has signed up to Adoption of SCI 3 Chapter 2 Overall Approach to Involving the Community in the 5 Planning Process • Guiding principles for community involvement 5 Consultation with minority or disadvantaged groups 5 Who can help community involvement?
+6 How the Council will deal with responses from consultation 8 Chapter 3 Getting involved in the Local Development Framework 11 The Council's LDF 11 Who will be involved in commenting on LDF documents 11 How the Council will involve the Community in preparing LDF Documents 12 and at what stages 47 Methods used in consultation on LDF documents 17 21 Methods of consultation with minority or disadvantaged groups Monitoring the methods used for consultation 21 How to make a representation on the LDF 21 Considering representations 23 Chapter 4 Getting involved in Planning Applications 25 What is a planning application?
+25 When are the opportunities to make comments?
+25 Consultation before a planning application is submitted 25 Community involvement before planning applications are submitted 25 Informing the community once a planning application has been submitted 26 How to view a planning application 29 How to make comments on a planning application 29 The application decision making process 29 Opportunity to speak at Planning Committee meetings Petitions 30 30 Joint Planning arrangements for Northstowe and the Major Growth Sites on 30 Cambridge's Fringes 50 Involvement of community in planning obligations 31 Community involvement once decision is made on planning application 32 Monitoring the planning application service 32 Involvement if an Appeal is received on planning application 32 How else does the Council involve the community and stakeholders?
+33

-Page Appendix A Consultees list for Local Development Framework 34 Specific consultation bodies 34 Government Departments 35 General Consultation Bodies 35 Other consultation bodies 36 Appendix B Information on Local Development Framework 38 Appendix C Community involvement in the Local Development Framework 40 Community involvement in Development Plan Documents 40 Community involvement in Supplementary Planning Documents 41 Appendix D Types of Planning Applications 42 Appendix E Procedures for Pre-application advice 45 Appendix E 1 Toccures for 1 To-application duvice 40 Appendix F Contact details for Planning Officers 48 Appendix G Glossary of Terms 51
+Chapter 5 Managing Community Involvement How community involvement in planning process will be managed How it will be resourced Reviewing and monitoring the implementation of the SCI 35 35 35 35 Appendix A Consultees list for Local Development Framework Specific consultation bodies Government departments General consultation bodies Other consultation bodies 37 37 38 38 39 Appendix B Information on Local Development Framework 41 Appendix C Community involvement in the Local Development Framework 43 Community involvement in Development Plan Documents Community involvement in Supplementary Planning Documents 43 45 Appendix D Types of Planning Applications What types of planning applications are received Different categories of planning applications 47 47 48 Appendix E Guidance notes for Pre-application advice 51 Appendix F Contact details for Planning Officers 57 Appendix G Glossary of Terms 61